rauc/rauc/docs/basic.rst

 For development purpose a self-signed certificate might be sufficient, for production the signing process should be integrated with your PKI infrastructure.
+Read the :ref:`sec-security` chapter for more details on signing bundles.

 .. important:: A RAUC Bundle should always unambiguously describe the intended target state of the entire system.